SinjeK/foundify/README.md

 > A good short git guide can be found [here](https://rogerdudler.github.io/git-guide/index.de.html).
 For a comprehensive guide take a look [here](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud).

 #### Setup project

+ 1. Download the project (see Setup Git).
+ 2. Add `IBM-Watson.jar` to your class path which can be found under the src directory.
+ 3. Now you also need to download **StanfordCoreNLP with the German models** which can be found here: http://stanfordnlp.github.io/CoreNLP/.
+    Add these files to the class path.
+ 4. Thats it!

+#### Additional flags
-You might want to add these following flags when executing this project.
+You might need to add these following flags when executing this project.

     -Xmx512m -Xms512m